-The user always have an advantageous situation if they want to convert damaged image file format into another as there are enormous image file formats available such as JPG, JPEG, PNG, GIF, TIFF, MPEG, PCX, MPG, GIFF, BMP, etc. However, with the inventions of versatile image capturing devices, image viewer software, and display technologies; a lot of distinct image file errors have evolved over time.
-Out of this, many users are facing troublesome situations in opening the most popular JPEG image files and face critical error like “Can’t read file header!
-Unknown file format or file not found”.
+Users have the upper hand when it comes to converting damaged image files into different formats, given the wide array of available options like JPG, JPEG, PNG, GIF, TIFF, MPEG, PCX, MPG, GIFF, BMP, and more.
+However, due to the advancements in versatile image capturing devices, image viewer software, and display technologies, various image file errors have emerged over time.
+Among these, many users encounter difficulties when attempting to open the widely used JPEG image files and encounter a critical error message such as “Can’t read file header!
+Unknown file format or file not found.”

-You can run beyond the standard techniques to safeguard the integrity of JPEG file headers.
-Once you have encountered with the “Can’t read file header!
-Unknown file format or file not found”, it is suggested to access the image by any other means rather than using the default JPEG image viewers.
+You can explore advanced methods to enhance the protection of JPEG file headers’ integrity.
+If you ever come across the error message “Can’t read file header!
+Unknown file format or file not found,” it is advisable to seek alternative ways to access the image instead of relying on the default JPEG image viewers.

-After practicing all the troubleshooting and preventive steps, if you are still stuck with the “Can’t read file header!
-Unknown file format or file not found” error, then one should guess the intensity and level of corruptions that have infected the JPEG files.
-At this instance, employing the result-driven and intelligent third-party image recovery solution is an expert move.
+If you’ve diligently followed all the troubleshooting and preventative measures but find yourself still encountering the “Can’t read file header!
+Unknown file format or file not found” error, it’s time to assess the extent and severity of the corruption affecting your JPEG files.
+In such a scenario, opting for a reliable third-party image recovery solution is a wise and expert choice.

 Kernel Photo Recovery is a powerful photo recovery software that is designed with the capability to recover image file formats such as JPG, PCX, MPG, GIFF, JPEG, PNG, MPEG, GIF, BMP, TIFF, etc. The software expediently recovers Permanently deleted photos from several external devices like Micro SD card, digital card, hard disks, USB drive, Memory sticks, etc. The tool boasts a distinctive function that allows users to save either specific images or the entire set of recovered images in one go.
 It offers compatibility with all Windows OS versions, spanning from older iterations to the latest ones.